DonatoVerardi/aws/1-static_website/README.md

 # Static Website

-The main goal of this lab is to familiarize with the AWS environment and create a basic HTTP static website.
+The main goal of this lab is to familiarize with the AWS environment and create a basic static website with our own DNS and a TLS connection (HTTPS).

 ## Tools and components